wenqingmao/finance-rag-project/README.md

 # loader, splitter, faiss

-⭐is current working file.
+⭐is current working file. \n
-OG is the original file from 印度老哥. :D
+OG is the original file from 印度老哥. :D \n
-TEST is file for stage 1-2.
+TEST is file for stage 1-2. \n
 CAP = NOT IN USE